-If you follow our Facebook page and Instagram feed you’ll know that we’ve been trekking around the Everest region, with kids age 9 and 11, for the last 12 days.
-It’s been an incredible experience, a top highlight not only of the last 3 years of family travel, but of a lifetime of global adventures.
-I can’t tell you everything about our experiences in Everest region trekking in this post, there will be many posts to come once we’re not actively travelling.
-For now I just want to check in, say hi, and give you a quick overview of what we’ve been up to in the Himalayas.
+If you follow our Facebook page and Instagram feed you’ll know that we’ve been trekking around the Everest region, with kids age 9 and 11, for the last 12 days and that pre-kids we did some other treks in the Himalayas.
+It’s an incredible experience, a top highlight not only of the last 3 years of family travel, but of a lifetime of global adventures.
+I can’t tell you everything about our experiences in Everest region trekking in this post, nor about our Annapurna Circuit Trek. there are many posts on this site about trekking in the Himalayas and the Everest region on this website.
+We’ll point you to these blog posts below.

-- What equipment you do and don’t need
+- What equipment you do and don’t need.Never trust the marketers.

 - What you can expect to eat, where you’ll stay and how you’ll wash